beneviolabs/ft-allowance-agent/milestone-3.md

 #### Requirements and Acceptance Criteria
 - As a user (mainstream consumer) I should be able to onboard into the fully designed, mobile-first Peerfolio app, deployed on a v0.peerfolio.app domain, where I'm able to onboard and setup a trading account with minimum interactions with wallet approval screens.
 After onboarding, the app guides me to choose between a token allocation scheme that matches my interests and risk preferences, followed by an onramp flow that lets me convert some amount of fiat into the aforementioned token allocations.
+- To maintain an experience for crypto-native users with existing wallets to attempt to bridge the gap between crypto-native and mainstream experiences, we can keep the wallet connect option in the UI, and consider how to make it visually a secondary-option, e.g. already have a wallet, click here to connect versus the primary onboarding option.

 #### Nice to haves:
 - Offramp: Alpha release of Raincard integration.
 Design the required onboarding and technical designs for Raincard integration.